codeConsultancy/autoassesnode/README.md

 # Autograding Example: Node
-This example project is written in Node, and tested with Jest.
+This example project is written in Node, and tested with Jest, as well as Input/Output.

 ### The assignment
-The tests are failing right now because we're not returning the correct string.
-Fixing this up will make the tests green.
+Task is to modify the assignment.js file.
+Remove the comment from line number 3 to 5 and place a logic to check the input number based on following points:
+1. If input is not valid return **Invalid Value!**.
+1. If input is prime number return **Prime!**.
+1. If input is composite number return **Composite!**.
+1. If input is nither prime nor composite return **Neither Prime nor Composite!**.

 ### Setup command
 `npm install`

 ### Run command

+1. For Unit Testing based assesment
+    `npm test`
+2. For Input/Output Testing based assesment
     `npm test`
 ### Notes
 -